reactive-firewall/multicast/docs/FAQ.md

 * for `RECV` and `HEAR` the port refers to the port to listen on.

 > [!CAUTION]
-> It is best to specify the port in use at this time as the default will not be properly
+> It is best to specify the port in use at this time, as the default will not be properly
 > assigned to `multicast` ( see related reactive-firewall-org/multicast#62 ) by any central
 > authority.